CALL

 TUITION

-Standard tuition for the complete 48 day course
+Standard tuition for the full course

-is $4,700, which includes incidental supplies and all
+is $4,900, which includes incidental supplies and all

 paints.